VouchrApp/SDK-iOS-Documentation/README.md

         builder.alwaysShowFullSummaryScreen = YES;
     }];
 ```
-Instantiate a VoucherCreationFlowCoordinator:
+3. Instantiate a `VoucherCreationFlowCoordinator`:
 ```objective-c
 self.voucherCreationFlowCoordinator = [VoucherCreationFlowCoordinator voucherCreationFlowCoordinatorWithManager:creationManager
                                                                                                        themeManager:self.themeManager
                                                                                                            delegate:self];
 ```

-Instantiate PersonalizationOptions for all personalizations that will be available to the user.
+4. Instantiate `PersonalizationOption`s for all personalizations that will be available to the user.
 ```objective-c
 NSMutableArray <PersonalizationOption *> *personalizationOptions = [NSMutableArray new];
     [personalizationOptions addObject:[RecipientPersonalizationOption recipientPersonalizationOptionWithBuilder:^(RecipientPersonalizationOptionBuilder *builder) {